 SugarSync is indeed an amazing low-cost cloud storage solution, being capable of fulfilling all your cloud needs.
 With unbeatable price tiers, highly customizable plans, great mobile applications, there’s a reason why most tech specialists recommend SugarSync.

 All in all, SugarSync is dependable and easy to use.
 It’s the best cloud storage for photos if you’re only using it for small, personal images.
-However, it may not be the best photo storage for professional photographers.
+See what we thought about SugarSync in our review.

 Our last entry in our best cloud storage for photos list is the Mediafire cloud storage service.